How the PCRA Process Works in PA

 First, you meet with your attorney and talk about what happened at the trial and how the trial attorney, prosecutor, and judge handled the case.
 We want to hear what you think went wrong with your case.
 We generally meet with clients via a conference call or an email exchange over the prison’s email system.

 Our legal team then obtains transcripts of the trial or guilty plea and sentencing.
 We then investigate to uncover any errors.
-We then file a PCRA petition, which is a pleading that talks about the history of your case, sets forth the facts as persuasively as possible to show innocence, and lays out your legal claims.
+We then file a PCRA petition, which is a pleading that talks about the history of your case, sets forth the facts as persuasively as possible to show innocence, and lays out your legal claims to give you the best opportunity at a successful PCRA petition.